Air Fryer Recipe

 1. Preheat your air fryer to 200°C (392°F).

-2. Cut the haddock fillets into strips, roughly the size of a finger.
+2. Cut the haddock fillets into strips, about finger-sized.

-3. Set up a breading station with three shallow bowls: one with seasoned flour, one with beaten eggs, and one with panko breadcrumbs mixed with garlic powder and paprika.
+3. Set up a breading station with three shallow bowls: one for seasoned flour, one for beaten eggs, and one for panko breadcrumbs mixed with garlic powder and paprika.

-4. Coat each piece of haddock in flour, dip in the egg mixture, then press into the breadcrumb mixture.
+4. Coat each piece of haddock in the flour, dip it into the egg mixture, then press it into the breadcrumb mixture.

-5. Place the breaded goujons into the air fryer basket in a single layer, ensuring they do not touch.
+5. Arrange the breaded goujons in the air fryer basket in a single layer, making sure they do not touch.

 6. Lightly spray or drizzle the goujons with olive oil.

-7. Air fry for 10-12 minutes, turning halfway through, until golden brown and crispy.
+7. Air fry for 10-12 minutes, turning halfway through, until golden brown and crisp.

-9. Remove and serve immediately with lemon wedges and dipping sauce.
+9. Remove and serve straight away with lemon wedges and dipping sauce.

 Why this works in an air fryer